martignoni/moodlebox.net-old/content/help/download-the-disk-image.en.md

 ---
-title: Where can I download the disk image?
+title: Where to download the disk image
 author: Nicolas Martignoni
 type: kb
 date: 2017-04-20T16:32:11+00:00